Ayanfe401/Business-Efficiency-and-Digital-Transformation-with-Microsoft-Power-Platform/Solution-3.md

 - Disjointed data spread across spreadsheets and emails, leading to inefficiencies in order processing and inventory control.
 - Manual approval workflows that are slow, untraceable, and prone to human error.
 - Lack of real-time visibility across customer orders, inventory levels, and internal approvals.
-- Growing concern about *data security*, prompting leadership to insist on a secure, compliant platform.
+- Growing concern about data security, prompting leadership to insist on a secure, compliant platform.

 To address these challenges, a solution built on Power Platform using Microsoft Dataverse was proposed to centralize and secure business data, automate approvals, and enhance process visibility across the organization.